-Food Studies at The New School for Public Engagement draws on a range of disciplines to explore the connections between food and the environment, politics, history, and culture.
+Food Studies at The New School draws on a range of disciplines to explore the connections between food and the environment, politics, history, and culture.

-The Food Studies program includes full-term courses, short courses, and one-day workshops in culinary history, food policy, food business, food and health, and food and media.
+The Food Studies program includes bachelor’s degree and AAS degree options, full-term courses, short courses, and one-day workshops in culinary history, food policy, food business, food and health, and food and media.
 We also host food-related lectures, panel discussions, and other events open to the public.
 We have the advantage of being located in New York City, where public interest in food issues is high and there is growing support for local food production and direct connections between food producers and consumers.

 We have built a faculty of culinary historians and geographers, public policy specialists, economists, businesspeople, and agricultural experts to guide students in theoretical and practical exploration of food products, food systems, food politics, and food culture around the world.
 They are part of a new worldwide conversation about rational economies of food production, food quality and safety, and sustainability in rural and urban environments.

 Our partnerships with numerous food policy and culinary arts organizations and institutions provide many opportunities for students to meet and collaborate with established professionals and innovators in the field.
-The New School has an arrangement with the International Culinary Center (ICC), by which their students admitted to an undergraduate program of The New School for Public Engagement can receive transfer credits for their ICC studies.
-Our mobility agreement with ICC enables students in The New School for Public Engagement Undergraduate Programs to apply and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center (ICC) in New York City or California.
-The ICC courses will be valid for credit towards their bachelor's degree.
+The New School has an arrangement with the International Culinary Center (ICC), by which their students admitted to the Bachelor's Program for Adults and Transfer Students at The New School as BA, BS, or AAS students can receive transfer credits for their ICC studies.
+Our mobility agreement with ICC enables students in the Bachelor's Program for Adults and Transfer Students at The New School to apply for and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center in New York City or California.
+Students may transfer 60 ICC culinary credits toward a bachelor’s degree in Liberal Arts, Food Studies, or another major, or 30 credits toward an Associate of Applied Science (AAS) degree in Food Studies.

 Our Food Studies program is a perfect complement to vocational culinary education.
 Beyond the kitchen, a college degree can open the paths for culinary professionals to culinary management, consultancies, public relations, food writing, and more.
 Food Studies is also a great bridge to civic engagement for people who are passionate about food and cooking.

 Learn more about these exciting developments.
-Email firstname.lastname@example.org to receive an electronic Food Studies newsletter and announcements of Food Studies public programs.
+Contact email@example.com to receive our Food Studies e-mail newsletter and announcements of Food Studies public programs.

 More Food Studies Events